ndless-nspire/nsptools-history/ncubate_emu/trunk/ReadMe.txt

  - FIX: 'j' (over a non-branch instruction) and 'rs pc' debugger commands incorrectly skipped the target instruction
  - FIX: no more 'bad read word' on auto power down, but still hangs
+ - FIX: ineffective command line option /D when saved state was reloaded on startup

 * v032a - 2010/09/21
  - Migrate to nspire_emu v032